-Ephesus, which is within the borders of Selçuk district of Izmir today, was an ancient city in the Ionia region.
-Ephesus, a large and important city of the Roman Empire, was the connection point between the eastern and western parts of the Roman empire.
-Ephesus was also the largest port city in Asia.
-The road from Euphrates and Mesopotamia would reach Ephesus through Kolose and Laodicea and then to the sea.
-Ephesus was a gateway to Asia.
+Ephesus, which is within the borders of Selçuk district of Izmir today, was an ancient city in the Ionian region.
+Ephesus, a large and important city of the Roman Empire, was the connection point between the eastern and western parts of the Roman Empire.
+We also should mention that Ephesus was the largest port city in Asia.
+The road from the Euphrates and Mesopotamia would reach Ephesus through Colossae and Laodicea and then to the sea.
+Ephesus was a gateway for getting in and out of Asia.

-The Temple of Artemis, considered one of the seven wonders of the ancient world, was also in Ephesus.
+The Temple of Artemis, considered one of the Seven Wonders of the Ancient World, was also in Ephesus.
 Artemis was worshiped for thousands of years by Greek people.
-Today Temple of Artemis is nothing more than several columns lying on the ground.
+Today the Temple of Artemis is nothing more than several columns lying on the ground.
 Ruins of the temple of Artemis are two and a half kilometers from Ephesus city center.
-Buildings such as the Domitianus Temple, the Fountain of Trajan, the Temple of Hadrian, the Celsius Library and an open-air theater that took twenty-five thousand people were also in Ephesus.
+Buildings such as the Domitian Temple, the Fountain of Trajan, the Temple of Hadrian, the Celsius Library and an open-air theater that took twenty-five thousand people were also in Ephesus.

 In addition to being a religious center, Ephesus was also the center of sorcerers and magicians.
 Paul wrote one of his most important letters to Ephesus before he arrived here.
 Saint John the Evangelist lived here on the year 66.
 After the Roman Empire split into two, Ephesus passed under the Byzantine dominion.
 One of the universal councils that are important for the history of Christianity was held in Ephesus in the year 431.